sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 Obtaining the Sage Source Code
 ==============================

-Obviously you need the Sage source code to develop, so we download it from github which is a public read-only mirror (=faster) of our internal git repository::
+Obviously one needs the Sage source code to develop.
+You can use your local installation of Sage, or (to start without Sage) download it from github which is a public read-only mirror (=faster) of our internal git repository::